aseichter2007/ClipboardConqueror/Readme-How-To-Use-CC.md

   ### "%}^>!" all persist until overwritten or the prompt format is changed.
   all valid entries for "%" and "^" can be used without the prefix operator, but will then also set endpoints, generation parameter sets, prompt formats, and prompts sharing the same name.
 This allows quick and complete configuration while preserving flexibility.

   - Note: "`:`", the setting break, is not supported inside these operators, and will attempt to create generation parameter settings and may crash CC.
-If you need that for your assistant name, change [settinglimit](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L384) or add it to the prompt format in setup.js [promptFormats](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L450).
+If you need that for your assistant name, change [settinglimit](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L384), add a new format or change the prompt format in setup.js [promptFormats](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L450).

 >grandpa? |||`json, %chatML, !
 Rick, > Morty, writer, } Narrator's notes| Rick answers morty's questions.| Where are we going today,